 eSports’ ability to adapt and incorporate new games keeps gamers (and spectators!) on their toes.
 Unlike football and baseball, where a single team with a few star players can dominate year after year, in Major League Gaming, competition moves fast and unexpectedly, making it a thrilling sport for both competitors and viewers.

 While playing games is one thing, learning to create them is another.
-If you have a kid or teen interested in learning more about designing or developing their own title, check out our game design summer camps and eSports production programs held across the country.
+If you have a kid or teen interested in learning more about designing or developing their own title, check out our game design summer camps and eSports summer programs held across the country.
 Or, download our brochure with the button below for more info.